PointFirestorm/quartz/content/_index.md

 Try the search function by pressing `/` !

 ## Content
-You can put everything you like here, even linkt to images and stuff :-)
+You can put everything you like here, even linkt to images, video's, etc.
+Use it like a dynamic part of your website that is super easy to edit using MarkDown.
+Below you'll find a few example pages and stuff :-) Enjoy poking around!

 ### Map of content
 1. Anabolic compounds [Anabolics](moc/Anabolics.md)